icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/endpoint.md

 Ice's local endpoint options (such as `--sourceAddress`) have no equivalent in IceRPC.
 All server address parameters are "non-local".

 With IceRPC for C#, you would set [TcpClientTransportOptions.LocalNetworkAddress][local-network-address] to configure the tcp/ssl source address.
 {% /callout %}

-When the Slice engine decodes a Slice1-encoded server address with a [transport code](../../slice/encoding/constructed-types?encoding=Slice1#proxy) it doesn't know, it creates a server address with the opaque transport.
+When the Slice engine decodes a Slice1-encoded server address with a [transport code][transport-code] it doesn't know, it creates a server address with the opaque transport.
 The opaque transport supports the following options:

 | Ice opaque endpoint option  | Corresponding query parameter in IceRPC server address URI |
 |-----------------------------|------------------------------------------------------------|